The GRAVEL RACE IN THE HEART OF THE KAROO

 26.09.2026 Graaff-Reinet, EC, South Africa

-Three Routes to choose from.
+TWO Routes to choose from.
 LIMITED ENTRIES.

-The Road to Desolation is a one-day gravel cycling race through the semi-desert of the Karoo, in South Africa.
+The ROAD TO DESOLATION is a one-day gravel cycling race through the semi-desert of the Karoo, in South Africa.

 The Karoo has no exact boundary; no one agrees where it begins or ends.
 Our race carries some of that ambiguity.
 It asks more of you than the distance alone suggests.

-The Road to Desolation is a one-day gravel cycling race through the semi-desert of the Karoo, in South Africa.
+The ROAD TO DESOLATION is a one-day gravel cycling race through the semi-desert of the Karoo, in South Africa.

 The Karoo has no exact boundary; no one agrees where it begins or ends.
 Our race carries some of that ambiguity.
 It asks more of you than the distance alone suggests.